opynfinance/GammaProtocol/docs/contracts-documentation/pricers/CompoundPricer.md

 #### Parameters:

-- `_cToken`: the asset type
+- `_cToken`: cToken asset

-- `_underlying`: the underlying asset for this cToken
+- `_underlying`: underlying asset for this cToken

-- `_underlyingPricer`: the pricer for cToken's underlying
+- `_underlyingPricer`: pricer for cToken's underlying

-- `_oracle`: the Opyn Oracle contract address.
+- `_oracle`: Opyn Oracle contract address

 ### Function `getPrice() → uint256 external`

-get live price for the asset.
+get the live price for the asset

-overides the getPrice function in OpynPricerInterface.
+overrides the getPrice function in OpynPricerInterface

 #### Return Values:

-- price of 1e8 cToken worth in USD, scaled by 1e18.
+- price of 1e8 cToken in USD, scaled by 1e8

-### Function `setExpiryPriceToOralce(uint256 _expiryTimestamp) external`
+### Function `setExpiryPriceInOracle(uint256 _expiryTimestamp) external`

-Set the expiry price to the oracle
+set the expiry price in the oracle

+requires that the underlying price has been set before setting a cToken price

 #### Parameters:

-- `_expiryTimestamp`: the expiry want to send
+- `_expiryTimestamp`: expiry to set a price for

 ### Function `_underlyingPriceToCtokenPrice(uint256 _underlyingPrice) → uint256 internal`

-convert underlying price to cToken price.
+convert underlying price to cToken price with the cToken to underlying exchange rate

 #### Parameters:

-- `_underlyingPrice`: price of 1 underlying token (1e6 USDC, 1e18 WETH) in USD, scled by 1e18
+- `_underlyingPrice`: price of 1 underlying token (ie 1e6 USDC, 1e18 WETH) in USD, scaled by 1e8

 #### Return Values:

-- net worth of 1e8 cToken in USD, scaled by 1e18.
+- price of 1e8 cToken in USD, scaled by 1e8